OldMensch/auto_accountant/DEV NOTES.md

 	- make it faster... but how???

 * STARTUP PERFORMANCE BOOST
-	- Figure out how to make instantiation of QScrollArea not 160ms long
-	- figure out how to make self.showMaximized() not 175ms long
+	- Current lag is due to QScrollArea resizing - this can be fixed if I reprogram the GRID to use QTableView, combined with lazy loading for seamless pages

 * PRE-FORMATTING
 	- pre-format wallet metrics (once wallet view implemented)